 Next, you want to spread the rounds with either butter or mayonnaise or a thin layer of cream cheese; this adds flavor and moisture to the dish.
 The spread also forms a barrier between the bread, and it's topping preventing the bread from getting overly soggy.

 Finally, we come to the topping.
 Canapés can be topped with meat, fish, cheese, caviar or some other savory item.
-If it were me, I'd certainly go with caviar.
 The meat can be steak, or prosciutto ham, or lobster or shrimp.
 The more luxurious, the better.
 Finish your canapés with a garnish.
 Often the garnish is what really sets a truly exquisite canapé apart.
 Usually, it's something small, like tiny minced onions, herbs or slivered red peppers.